 380 Media and the Black Experience.
 (3) A survey of the Black experience in the media, radio, television, cinema, and advertising.
 The course shall examine the roles of media in the Black struggle for equality in class, race, and gendered society.
 Emphasis may vary by semester.
 Prerequisite: AAS 100 or BC 323 or BC 328, or the consent of the instructor.

-420 (cross-listed with SOC 420 and WS 420) Race, Class, and Gender.
+420 (Cross-listed with SOC 420 and WS 420) Race, Class, and Gender.
 (3) The course will examine issues of race, class, and gender in historical, cultural, and contemporary societal contexts.
 Not open to students with credit in SOC 420 or WS 420.
-Prerequisites: AAS 100, or SOC 100, or WS 190; or permission of instructor.
+Prerequisite: AAS 100, or SOC 100, or WS 190; or permission of instructor.

 444 The Teaching of African American Studies.
-(3) A study and development of African American studies curricula.
-Includes a study of the problems and procedures of teaching African American Studies, supervised study, pupils’ activities, organization, and development of teaching materials.
+(3) A study and development of African American Studies curricula.
+Includes a study of the problems and procedures of teaching African American Studies, African American Studies supervised study, pupils’ activities, organization, and development of teaching materials.

 445 Critical Issues in the Education of African Americans.
 (3) Study of African Americans’ historical and contemporary struggles for educational access, equity, and excellence.
-Special emphasis given to African American Studies 109 the achievement gap, standardized testing, dropout/ retention rates and alternatives to the sponsored curriculum such as Afrocentric education and culturally relevant pedagogy.
+Special emphasis given to the achievement gap, standardized testing, dropout/ retention rates, and alternatives to the sponsored curriculum such as Afrocentric education and culturally relevant pedagogy.
 Prerequisite: AAS 100 or instructor’s consent.

 451 Research Methods in African American Studies.
 (3) An analysis of basic research methods used in African American Studies.
 It introduces, researches, and applies historical, anthropological, behavioral, and critical methods to African American Studies, viewed from an African-centered perspective.
 Writing Instruction in the Discipline (WID) course.
 Prerequisites: 9 s.h. of AAS core courses and junior standing, or permission of instructor, and ENG 280.